 No Coding Required

-You don’t have to be a professional to make these tools work for you; they’ve all been created so that even the least tech savvy amongst us can integrate them into their website with ease.
+You don’t have to be a professional to make these tools work for you; they’ve all been created so that even the least tech-savvy amongst us can integrate them into their website with ease.

 Free to Use

 When you see Sumo’s list of tools, how functional they are, and the power they have to drive traffic and engage customers it’s reasonable to assume that they would cost an arm and a leg to use on your own site.
 Au contraire, mon ami, all of these tools are available to use with Sumo’s free pricing plan so long as you don’t mind some of Sumo’s branding being present.
-You can still customise the tools to have the look and feel you want, but there will just be a small Sumo logo present.
+You can still customize the tools to have the look and feel you want, but there will just be a small Sumo logo present.
 If, however, you’re not interested in having the Sumo branding present at all you can choose from one of their paid pricing plans.

 Works With Major Email Services